vsrinivaskanuparthi/image-album-microservice/README.md

 # image-album-microservice
-sample image album node.js microservice
+sample image album node.js microservice which stores images into an album entity and maintains the images by mapping to the appropriate album

 # how to run server in local machine ?